-

 Pulling Out Early: A Premature FIRE Experiment

 Are we there yet?
-We haven’t achieved FIRE as you could guess from the title; at least not where we currently live.
+We haven’t achieved FIRE as you could guess when the title says a premature FIRE experiment; at least not where we currently live.
 If you’re unfamiliar with FIRE there are plenty of good sources of detailed information on that topic.
-I will only provide some very basic info to set the stage.
-To put it simply,…
+I will only provide some very basic info to set the